lucask42/10PRINT.js/README.md

 # Like to read?
 There is a book written by Nick Montfort and others and is available to [read online](http://nickm.com/trope_tank/10_PRINT_121114.pdf).
-It covers the back- ground, variations, ports to other languages (like mine!), influences of 10PRINT and topics like randomness, art, other one-line-programs, and other esoterica.
+It covers the back-ground, variations, ports to other languages (like mine!), influences of 10PRINT and topics like randomness, art, other one-line-programs, and other esoterica.

 Enjoy!